Shock site: Legality

 In terms of liability, unless death videos are illegal, third party providers like shock sites that host death videos are protected by the Communications Decency Act of 1996 (CDA).
 However, websites that require users to upload illegal content or actively encourage users to create and share illegal content can be held liable.
 Additionally, courts have granted increasing privacy rights to families over the publication and distribution of images of deceased relatives.
 The owners of Rotten.com were successfully sued by families for hosting photos of dead people and videos of their deaths on the site.

 In the United Kingdom, Parliament passed the Criminal Justice and Immigration Act 2008, which included a section outlawing extreme pornography (that which is intended to sexually arouse viewers that threatens a person's life, is likely to seriously harm a person's anus, breasts, or genitals, or involves a human corpse or an animal).
 This has resulted in shock sites, as well as American pornographers including Max Hardcore and Extreme Associates, being convicted of obscenity in the United Kingdom.

-During the Christchurch mosque shootings in New Zealand, the shooter broadcast the killings live on Facebook.
+During the Christchurch mosque shootings in New Zealand, the shooter broadcast the first shooting at Al Noor Mosque live on Facebook.
 The video was shared on Facebook and uploaded to YouTube shortly after.
-Footage of the mass killings were hosted on 4chan, 8chan, LiveLeak, Voat, Zero Hedge, and KiwiFarms.
+Footage of the mass murder was hosted on 4chan, 8chan, LiveLeak, Voat, Zero Hedge, and KiwiFarms.
 Rather than the Australian government trying to ban this specific instance of murder video, internet service providers in Australia chose to place temporary blocks on any sites that hosted the footage until all the footage was believed to be removed.